 Third parties may in the future assert that Kodiak has infringed, misappropriated or otherwise violated their intellectual property rights ("IPR").
 Such claims, administrative proceedings and litigation may involve patent holding companies or other adverse IPR holders who have no relevant product revenue, and therefore Kodiak's own IPR may provide little or no deterrence to these rights holders in bringing IPR claims against Kodiak.
 There may be IPR owned by third parties, including issued or pending patents and trademarks, that cover significant aspects of Kodiak's technologies, content, branding or business methods, and Kodiak cannot assure that it is not infringing, misappropriating or otherwise violating, and have not infringed, misappropriated or otherwise violated, any third-party IPR or that Kodiak will not be held to have done so or be accused of doing so in the future.
-Kodiak expects that it may receive in the future notices that claim it allegedly has infringed, misappropriated or otherwise violated third parties.
-Even if Kodiak detects misappropriation or infringement of its IPR or trade secrets.
+Kodiak expects that it may receive in the future notices that claim it allegedly has infringed, misappropriated or otherwise violated third parties' IPR.
+Kodiak cannot assure you that it will be able to detect potential or actual misappropriation or infringement of its IPR or trade secrets.
 Even if Kodiak detects misappropriation or infringement by a third party, it cannot assure you that it will be able to enforce its rights at a reasonable cost, or at all.

 Any claim that Kodiak has infringed, misappropriated or otherwise violated IPR of third parties, with or without merit, and whether or not it results in litigation, is settled out of court or is determined in Kodiak's favor, could be time-consuming and costly to address and resolve, and could divert the time and attention of management and technical personnel from Kodiak's business.
 Furthermore, an adverse outcome of a dispute may result in an injunction and could require Kodiak to pay substantial monetary damages, including treble damages and attorneys' fees, if Kodiak is found to have willfully infringed a third party's IPR.
-Any settlement or adverse judgment resulting from such a claim could require Kodiak to enter into a licensing agreement to continue using the technology, content or other IPR that is the subject of the claim; restrict or prohibit Kodiak's use of such technology, or other IPR; require Kodiak to expend significant resources to redesign Kodiak's to them, which could be costly.
+Any settlement or adverse judgment resulting from such a claim could require Kodiak to enter into a licensing agreement to continue using the technology, content or other IPR that is the subject of the claim; restrict or prohibit Kodiak's use of such technology, or other IPR; require Kodiak to expend significant resources to redesign Kodiak's technology or solutions; and require Kodiak to indemnify third parties if they become subject to third party claims relating to IPR that Kodiak licenses or otherwise provides to them, which could be costly.
 Royalty or licensing agreements, if required or desirable, may be unavailable on terms acceptable to Kodiak, or at all, and may require significant royalty payments and other expenditures.
 Kodiak may also be required to develop alternative non-infringing technology, which could require significant time and expense.
 There also can be no assurance that Kodiak would be able to develop or license suitable alternative technology or other IPR to permit Kodiak to continue offering the affected technology.
 If Kodiak cannot develop or license technology for any allegedly infringing aspect of its business, Kodiak would be forced to limit its service and may be unable to compete effectively.
 In addition, Kodiak's rights to IPR and trade secrets may not prevent independent third-party development and commercialization of competing products or services.
 Any of these events could materially harm Kodiak's business, financial condition and results of operations.